Edinburgh & District League

 Fife, with Lochgelly Amateurs joining.

-won the first championship on goal average.
-In this season Cameron Highlanders
+the first championship on goal average.
+In this season Cameron Highlanders were

-were transferred out of Redford Barracks on military duties and their
+transferred out of Redford Barracks on military duties and their replacements,

-replacements, Argyll & Sutherland Highlanders, took over their League
+Argyll & Sutherland Highlanders, took over their League fixtures in

-and national competitions.
-In 1931 the League lost Edinburgh City, elected to
+successful in ESFA and national competitions.
+In 1931 the League lost Edinburgh

-the Scottish League in lieu of anyone better, but City entered a fairly
+City, elected to the Scottish League in lieu of anyone better, but City entered

-Highlanders admitted they were out of their depth and also departed.
-Newcomers
+Sutherland Highlanders admitted they were out of their depth and also departed.

-new guarantee system, but once six short journeys to Edinburgh were removed,
+system, but once six short journeys to Edinburgh were removed, regular travel

 Makeweights in the